johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * [Node JS Tutorial for Beginners by NetNinja](https://www.youtube.com/watch?v=w-7RQ46RgxU&list=PL4cUxeGkcC9gcy9lrvMJ75z9maRw4byYp)
 * When making our wallet application, we will want to keep the dependencies on other software packages to a minimum for security reasons.
 The following course will help us get the most out of NodeJS with out relying on other software packages.
 If we can keep it simple then our code will be easier for others to audit.
   * [The Node.js Master Class](https://pirple.thinkific.com/courses/the-nodejs-master-class)
-* I have not decided yet whether or not MongoDB will be used in our wallet application by the following playlist covers the topic.
+* I have not decided yet whether or not MongoDB will be used in our wallet application but the following playlist covers the topic.
   * [MongoDB is covered by NetNinja here](https://www.youtube.com/watch?v=9OPP_1eAENg&list=PL4cUxeGkcC9jpvoYriLI0bY8DOgWZfi6u)

 ### Part 2: How To Move IOTAs at the BASH Console Using NodeJS